 In 2001, a group of winery owners gathered for the purpose to organize the wineries located in the southwest region of Michigan and the Lake Michigan Shore AVA in a collaborative effort to promote the wines and wineries as part of tourism in the region.
 The founding member wineries were: Contessa Wine Cellars, Domaine Berrien Cellars, Fenn Valley Vineyards Wine Cellar, Karma Vista Vineyards & Winery, Lemon Creek Winery, Round Barn Winery, Distillery & Brewery, St. Julian Winery, Tabor Hill Winery & Restaurant and Warner Vineyards.
 The organization was named Southwest Michigan Wine Trail and became a legal entity on February 19, 2002.
 Later, the group changed its name to Lake Michigan Shore Wine Trail to align with the region’s federal designation as the Lake Michigan Shore American Viticultural Area (AVA) to strengthen awareness for the wines of this region.
 Initial tasks included the planning of wine trail weekends, the implementation of directional roads signs and design of a brochure with winery information and a map.
-Today (2019), the trail consists of 18 members including 12 Corners, Baroda Founders Wine Cellar, Cody Kresta Vineyard and Winery, Cogdal Vineyards, Contessa Wine Cellars, Domaine Berrien Cellars, Fenn Valley Vineyards & Cellars, Gravity, Hickory Creek Winery, Karma Vista Vineyards & Winery, Lake Michigan Vintners, Lawton Ridge Winery, Lazy Ballerina Winery, Lemon Creek Winery, St. Julian Winery & Distillery, Vineyard 2121, Warner Vineyards and White Pine Winery.
+Today (2020), the trail consists of 15 members including 12 Corners, Baroda Founders Wine Cellar, Cody Kresta Vineyard and Winery, Cogdal Vineyards, Contessa Wine Cellars, Domaine Berrien Cellars, Fenn Valley Vineyards & Cellars, Hickory Creek Winery, Karma Vista Vineyards & Winery, Lake Michigan Vintners, Lawton Ridge Winery, Lemon Creek Winery, St. Julian Winery & Distillery, White Pine Winery.
 Many of these wineries have a long history of wine making…long before the Lake Michigan Shore Wine Trail was established.